 Otherwise, most people are more sensitive to lactose such as that found in dairy products to fructose, such as that found in fruit, as well as high-fructose corn syrup which is found in sodas and candy and sugar alcohols which are found in low-carb foods, sugar-free foods, as well as sugar-free chewing gum.

 We also have galactans and fructans which are found in beans, lentils and wheat.
 And all of these can be broken down by the bacteria in the colon and cause a lot of gas, which will result in bloating.
+Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
+Smart Food Now and exercise is also optominal for overall health.

 Other foods that can cause gas include cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts, as well as carbonated beverages including soda pop and beer, as well as eating too fast and swallowing air.
 Local Registered Dietician